marboqmar/starter/README.md

 - **ESLint** - Code linting
 - **CSS** - Styling (no preprocessors)

-## Why CSS?
+## Why CSS rather than SCSS?

 The author prefers CSS over SCSS, as nesting is not found easier to read, especially in very large files.
 Apart from nesting, the author sees no real advantage in using SCSS, since CSS now supports variables (custom properties) and does not require compilation, which is a significant benefit.

 While CSS lacks mixins, the author does not consider using multiple classes instead of mixins a major drawback.

 Another limitation is that CSS variables cannot be used in `@media` queries, which requires writing breakpoints manually.
 However, the author still considers the fact that CSS does not need to be compiled a major benefit.

 ## Getting Started